Playing haptics can engage people's sense of touch and bring their familiarity with the physical world into your app or game. ~ Developer docs

 }

-BEWARE This uses an undocumented feature which may get your app rejected when reviewed by Apple.
+BEWARE This uses an undocumented feature that may get your app rejected when reviewed by Apple.
 People have used this approach without problems though.

 This triggers the same effect as the 'Peek' in 'Peek & Pop', a very brief vibration.